SasView/sasmodels/doc/guide/resolution.rst

-.. sm_help.rst
+.. resolution.rst

 ..
-This is a port of the original SasView html help file to ReSTructured text
+This is a port of the original SasView html help file sm_help to ReSTructured
-.. by S King, ISIS, during SasView CodeCamp-III in Feb 2015.
+.. text by S King, ISIS, during SasView CodeCamp-III in Feb 2015.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ